SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/portfolios.md

 **Note:** You will only receive the PDF if the Portfolio is computed.

 Portfolios are created and edited in the global Portfolio administration interface: **Administration > Configuration > Portfolios**.
-For more information, see [Configuring Portfolios and Applications](/project-administration/configuring-portfolios-and-applications/).
+For more information, see [Managing Portfolios](/project-administration/managing-portfolios/).